-Toy Story Al’s Toy Barn – If you’ve ever watched Toy Story, you’ve probably noticed that Toy Story Al’s Toy Barn is similar to Carl and Ellie’s house.
-Although it isn’t the same exact building, this model is inspired by the Al’s Toy Barn of the film.
-In this build, you’ll have a second floor with a RC car hallway, a Green Army Men bedroom, and a Mr Spell bathroom.
-If you’re interested in building a replica of the Toy Story toy store, there are some tips and tricks to help you create your own replica.
+Toy Story Al’s Toy Barn – If you have ever seen Toy Story you will know that Toy Story Al’s Toy Barn looks very similar to Carl’s and Ellie’s house.
+While it’s not exactly the same building, the model was inspired from the Al’s Toy Barn film.
+This build will have a second level with an RC car hallway and Green Army Men bedroom.
+It also has a Mr Spell bathroom.
+These tips and tricks will help you build a replica of Toy Story’s toy store.

-How to Build a Toy Story Al’s Toy Barn
+Al’s Toy Barn: How to Make a Toy Story

-In the movie Toy Story 3, Al is the greedy, funny, and obnoxious owner of the Toy Barn.
-He has several different personalities: his father, Stinky Pete, and the evil Sid Phillips.
-He is very mean to the toys and often breaks them, but he’s also very funny and loves to collect them.
-He is the best toy owner ever, and he collects as many toys as possible.
+Toy Story 3’s Al plays the greedy, funny and annoying owner of the Toy Barn.
+He is a mix of his father, Stinky Pete (the evil Sid Phillips), and Al. He’s very mean to toys and breaks them often.
+However, he’s funny and loves to collect them.
+He is the greatest toy owner and collects all of his toys.

-During the film, Al’s license plate reads LZTYBRN.
-He lives in California and is the co-director of Toy Story 2.
-In the movie, Al is also seen in a red barn.
-While he’s a crooked businessman, he does have a nice shop, which is decorated with many antique toys and a gift shop.
-However, the nameplate of Al’s office desk contains his full name.
-The Green Army Men occasionally appear inside the store as well.
+Al’s license plate is LZTYBRN during the film.
+He lives in California, and is co-director for Toy Story 2.
+Al can also be seen in a red barn in the movie.
+Although he is a corrupt businessman, he has a nice shop that’s decorated with antique toys and a gift store.
+Al’s full name is on the nameplate at his office desk.
+Sometimes, the Green Army Men also appear in the store.

-Ash Brannon, the co-director of the film, has a license plate with the words LZTYBRN.
-The license plate reads Al’s Toy Barn without the vowels.
-The letter Z stands for “al,” and is featured in the special edition commentary of the movie.
-The actor who voiced Al in the movie is Michael Keaton.
-When he arrives at Al’s Toy Barn, he catches Mr. Pricklepants and takes him to a museum in Tokyo.
+Ash Brannon, co-director of this film, is identified by a license plate that reads LZTYBRN.
+The license plate reads Al’s Toy Barn, but without vowels.
+The special edition commentary features the letter Z, which stands for “al”.
+Michael Keaton was the actor who played Al in the movie.
+He catches Mr. Pricklepants at Al’s Toy Barn and takes him to a museum near Tokyo.